Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

-This assumption is implied by the stronger assumption that relabeling the vertices of the network is not changing the distribution.
+\textbf{Assumption (VX):} (Vertex Exchangeability) \\ \emph{The tupels $(C_{n,ij},X_{n,ij},N_{n,ij})$ are vertex exchangeable, i.e., their joint distribution does not change when the vertex labels are permuted.}

 Since in observational studies names are normally uninformative, we regard this assumption as not very restrictive.
-A particular consequence of (ID) is that $\bar{X}_n(t;\beta)$ and $p_n(t)$ as defined in \eqref{eq:defXn} and \eqref{eq:defpn}, respectively, are well defined.
-We continue with standard assumptions on the kernel and the bandwidth:
+(VX) implies that all quantities indexed by $(i,j)\in V_n\times V_n$ are identically distributed and hence that $\mu_n(t;\beta)$ and $p_n \pi(t)$ do not depend on $i,j$.